 Root canal therapy can allow patients to keep their tooth and avoid an extraction.
 It can also prevent further pain and additional decay or damage to the affected tooth.
 After root canal therapy, you will be able to speak, eat, and drink as you normally would, free from pain or discomfort.

 Schedule Your Consultation

-If you are experiencing tooth pain or other signs of infection, it is imperative that you schedule an appointment as soon as possible to eliminate your pain and save your tooth.
-Dr. Moncada can answer any questions you may have about your symptoms or the treatment process during your visit.
+If you are experiencing tooth pain or other signs of infection, it is important that you schedule an appointment as soon as possible to eliminate your pain and save your tooth.
+During your visit, Dr. Moncada can answer any questions you have about your symptoms, the treatment process, or your recovery.
 Contact us today to schedule your consultation with Dr. Moncada.